SiyungCho/seroflow/docs/getting_started.md

 `Loader` Objects are the 'Load' operations in a data pipeline and are a subclass of the `Step` Class.
 They are the data senders and connect, read and conform to a target location in order to move data from a `pandas` dataframe to the destination. `Loader` Objects then receive transformed dataframes from the `Pipeline` Object. `Target Loaders`, are a special type of `Loader`.
 They are essential, and when configured are always the last `Step` executed by the `Pipeline`. `Target Loaders` are not mandatory in *any modes*, however, they are recommended to ensure the transformed data is always released.

 - **`Transformation`**:
 `Transformation` Objects are the intermediate Steps that perform singular data operations on specified dataframes and are a subclass of the `Step` Class.
-These operations can range in complexity however the `Pydra` package offers over 70+ predefined transformations to be used.
+These operations can range in complexity however the `Seroflow` package offers over 70+ predefined transformations to be used.
 Users simply select, configure and add a `Transformation` Object to the `Pipeline` object and the operation will be performed on the selected dataframes.

 ### Basic Execution
 After adding all necessary Steps and components, in order to execute the `Pipeline` Object, we simply run the `.execute()` method on the `Pipeline` Object.
 This sequentially performs all the added steps and runs the entire data pipeline.